manaporkun/Blackhole/README.md

 ![](editcomp.png)
 ![](editusers.png)

-Note : The visuals in the project, do not belong to me.
+Note : The "blackhole" logo and some pictures in home page, do not belong to me.